EricChiang01/Personal-Website/README.md

 # Repo for personal website

+Cick [here](https://ericchiang01.github.io/Personal-Website/) to access the website>

-This webiste is hosted directly through repo at the following link:
+This webiste is hosted directly through the repo.

 The website displays personal coding projects I've finished as well as other info